JohnStrunk/wahoo-results/docs/configuration.rst

    :scale: 75 %
    :align: right

-The top section of the configuration screen is used to select the directory where the start lists have been saved.
+The top left section of the configuration screen is used to select the directory where the start lists have been saved.
 Click the "Browse" button and navigate to the appropriate directory.
 Once chosen, the directory path will appear on the right.